Why adopt from FastFriends?

 You're adding a greyhound to your family that has run out of options

 Our dogs come from the Caliente race track in Tijuana, Mexico.
 This track is governed by the American racing system.
 In fact, many of these dogs started their racing careers at American tracks.
 Sure, we could get dogs from Arizona.
 But dogs from these tracks who aren't adopted stand a chance of being sent to another, lesser-grade track.
 Greyhounds that don't make the grade at the Caliente track basically have nowhere else to go.
-We are the only local group committed to take dogs only from Caliente, and we take more from that track than does anyone else.

 Why do we focus on track dogs?
 Thanks to the tremendous efforts of volunteers across the nation, most retired American–bred racing greyhounds do find homes.
 Current statistics indicate that about 80-85% of the 30,000 greyhounds leaving the track each year are adopted.
 Our goal is to increase this percentage to 100% placement for the available dogs.
 For the most part, we take as many dogs from the track as we can house and place, month after month, constantly looking for more foster homes to keep up with the constant supply coming from Caliente.
 We have a very good working relationship with the track owner and manager, who will call us when the pet kennel is getting too full to let us know we need to pick up dogs very soon, and somehow we find a way to make it happen.
 If we take in a dog from another source, usually that means one less dog we can rescue from the Caliente track.
 The Caliente greyhounds are great dogs, by the way.
 Retired Caliente dogs typically are between 18 months and 5 years of age, in good physical condition, beautiful and loving.
 They're retired in most cases because they're a bit slower than the other dogs: maybe they run 44 miles an hour instead of 45.